Kepler-11: Planetary system

 Kepler-11 planets may have formed in situ (i.e., at their observed orbital locations) or ex situ, that is, they may have started their formation farther away from the star while migrating inward through gravitational interactions with a gaseous protoplanetary disk.
 This second scenario predicts that a substantial fraction of the planets' mass is in H_{2}O. Regardless of the formation scenario, the gaseous component of the planets accounts for less than about 20% of their masses but for ≈40 to ≈60% of their radii.
 In 2014, the dynamical simulation shown what the Kepler-11 planetary system have likely to undergone a substantial inward migration in the past, producing an observed pattern of lower-mass planets on tightest orbits.
 Additional yet unobserved gas giant planets on wider orbit are likely necessary for migration of smaller planets to proceed that far inward.

 The system is among the most compact known; the orbits of planets b - f would easily fit inside the orbit of Mercury, with g only slightly outside it.
 Despite this close packing of the orbits, dynamical integrations indicate the Kepler-11 system has the potential to be stable on a time scale of billions of years.
 However, it may be approaching instability due to a secular resonance involving b and c.
 If this happens, b will most likely become eccentric enough that it collides with c.

 None of the planets are in low-ratio orbital resonances, in which multiple planets gravitationally tug on and stabilize each other's orbits, resulting in simple ratios of their orbital periods.
 However, b and c are close to a 5:4 ratio.

 There could conceivably be other planets in the system that do not transit the star, but they would only be detectable by the effects of their gravity on the motion of the visible planets (much as how Neptune was discovered).
-The presence of additional gas giant planets is currently excluded up to orbital radius of 30 AU.
+The presence of additional gas giant planets is currently excluded up to orbital distance of 30 AU.